Architecture of Glasgow

 The western façade of the Moorish Revival Templeton's Carpet Factory.

 The city of Glasgow, Scotland is particularly noted for its 19th-century Victorian architecture, and the early-20th-century "Glasgow Style", as developed by Charles Rennie Mackintosh.

 Very little of medieval Glasgow remains, the two main landmarks from this period being the 15th-century Provand's Lordship and 12th-century St. Mungo's Cathedral.
 St. Mungo's Cathedral, also known as the High Kirk and Glasgow Cathedral, is the oldest building in Glasgow and is an example of Scottish Gothic architecture.

-The vast majority of the city as seen today dates from the 19th century.
-As a result, Glasgow has a heritage of Victorian architecture: the Glasgow City Chambers; the main building of the University of Glasgow, designed by Sir George Gilbert Scott; and the Kelvingrove Art Gallery and Museum, designed by Sir John W. Simpson are examples.
+The vast majority of the city as seen today dates from the 19th and early 20th century.
+As a result, Glasgow has a large heritage of Victorian and Edwardian architecture: the Glasgow City Chambers; the main building of the University of Glasgow, designed by Sir George Gilbert Scott; and the Kelvingrove Art Gallery and Museum, designed by Sir John W. Simpson are examples.

 Glasgow Style

 Western façade of Charles Rennie Mackintosh's Glasgow School of Art.

 The city is notable for architecture designed by Charles Rennie Mackintosh (1868–1928).
 Mackintosh was an architect and designer in the Arts and Crafts movement and the main exponent of Art Nouveau in the United Kingdom, designing Glasgow buildings such as the Glasgow School of Art, Willow Tearooms and the Scotland Street School.
 Also designed by Mackintosh is the Queen's Cross Church, the only church by the artist to be built.